 1. User empathy

 UX designer is one of the people working on the project who is responsible for making sure that the product really answers the user’s needs.
-To make this happen, a designer has to be able to imagine themselves as an actual user, whether the product’s target group are kids, teens, teachers, builders, travelers, cooks, or elderly people.
+To make this happen, a designer has to be able to imagine themselves as an actual user, whether the product’s target group are kids, teens, teachers, builders, travellers, cooks, or elderly people.

 Not many UX designers can fit themselves in all of these roles, and that’s why many focus on working with companies in a specific field.
 That’s why when looking for a UX designer, you should remember to hire those with previous experience in your industry.